 Penalty: $1 000.

-[Section 114 amended by No. 30 of 2003 s.
+[Section 114 amended: No. 30 of 2003 s.
 39.]

 115. Liability of bodies corporate and their directors etc.

 (1) If a body corporate commits an offence under this Act and it is proved that the offence occurred with the consent or connivance of any director, employee or agent of the body, or any person who was purporting to act in any such capacity, that person, as well as the body corporate, commits that offence.